DanielGilchrist/tindy/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
-Couldn't have been build without [this doc](https://gist.github.com/rtt/10403467) and the people commenting on it <3
+Couldn't have been built without [this doc](https://gist.github.com/rtt/10403467) and the people commenting on it <3